Alfred Hamersley: Biography

 Hamersley was educated at Marlborough College and at Royal Military Academy, Woolwich.
 After finishing his education moved to London where he became a Barrister-at-law in the Middle Temple in 1872.
 In 1874, he emigrated to New Zealand where he married Miss Isabella Snow of Wellington.
 Here he practiced law for about 15 years in South Canterbury.
 He also took a particular interest in military matters, taking command a battery of artillery and appointed to a command a contingent at Parihaka on the last outbreak of trouble between Māori and pākehā in the North Island.
-He is created with introducing the game of rugby to the youth of South Canterbury.
+He is credited with introducing the game of rugby to the youth of South Canterbury.
 He also founded the New Zealand Grand National Steeplechase Club.

 In 1888, he and his family moved to Vancouver where he is credited as being the city's first solicitor.
 He became legal advisor to Vancouver City Corporation and was active in local business and athletics.
 As in New Zealand his zeal for rugby led to him joining the Vancouver Football (Rugby) Club and he eventually became the first president of the British Columbia Rugby Union at its inaugural meeting in 1889.
 His sporting interests went beyond rugby and he also founded the Amateur Athletic Club of British Columbia.

 He ceased to practise law in British Columbia when, in the Vancouver Courts an act abolishing the use of wigs in Court was passed.
 As a strong supporter of everything British, Hamersley's opinion was that this was an American innovation and one he refused to honour.
 It was in Vancouver that he became interested in real estate and bought 19500 acre of land, sub-divided it and attracted settlers to an area now known as North Vancouver on the other side of the Burrard Inlet.
 For this reason the first municipal ferry was named 'St George' in his honour.
 He also once sold some Mount Pleasant property to the writer Rudyard Kipling, a fellow freemason.
 It is said that on one occasion when Rudyard Kipling paid him a visit he found a note pinned to Hamersley's door saying 'Out on Business', a private joke because 'Business' was the name of his horse.
 Between 1903 and 1905 he had built an estate home in North Vancouver which still stands today having been designated in 1977 by the city as 'Heritage' to recognize its distinguished history.